Dialectical behavior therapy helps those in recovery find a healthier state of mind.

 - Face-to-face treatment for a better emotional connection to providers.

 - Fully integrated “continuum of care” services—like IOP with sober living.

 - Emotionally resetting in a new community to give clients a new perspective.

 Clients who cannot relocate for months may not be ideal for OoS recovery programs.
-This might include any primary caretakers of young children or disabled loved ones.
+This might include any primary caretakers of children or disabled loved ones.

 However, many OoS clients value having distance from their triggers.

 Questions to Ask Before Choosing a DBT Therapist

 With any program, clients should talk with their therapist to see if they will get the care they need.